 Mallet putters are so called because they look a bit like croquet mallets - a solid lump on the end of the shaft.
 Almost without exception mallets are face balanced putters, so will only really suit an square-to-square stroke.
+Whereas older mallet models look like the image here, manufacturers now produce much more futuristic looking designs which are carefully balanced to give higher moments of inertia - in other words they resist twisting better on off-center hits.

 Click on the links below to find out which mallet putter is the best with www.Best-Putter.com's independent, hands-on reviews, you'll also find where to buy them at the best prices!